dprg/Contests/Line Following/Challenge Test Courses/README.md

 # Test Courses for Challenge Line Following

 ### File contents:
-The test course directory contains a series of png images that can be used to generate vinyl practice courses.
-These png images suitable to be submitted to [https://stickersbanners.com/](https://stickersbanners.com/) without modification.
+This test course directory contains a set of png images that can be used to generate vinyl practice courses.
+These png images are suitable to be submitted to [https://stickersbanners.com/](https://stickersbanners.com/) without modification.
 The courses get progressively harder.
 Courses were authored by Doug Paradis.

 ### There are 3 printable courses:
 |Course Name  | Size |Approx Cost| Purpose|